 What seems to matter is protein quality, not where it comes from.
 As long as your protein contains the 9 essential amino acids, then your body will be sufficiently supplied with the nutrient building blocks it needs.

 If you’re concerned about exercise recovery or muscle gain, then you don’t need to be.
 Research suggests that it’s the amount of BCAAs that impact post-workout gains, not where they come from.

 The issue is that whey and casein often have a higher amount of BCAAs.
 So, it’s important to do your research to find plant-based protein powders that contain just as much.
 If it contains enough leucine, isoleucine, and valine, then it doesn’t matter (nutritionally speaking) whether it comes from plants or animals.

-If you purchase through one of our links then we may receive a small commission (at no extra cost to you).
+As an Amazon Associate, we earn from qualifying purchases.
 However, this doesn’t influence our recommendations – these are our 100% honest opinions.

 5 Best Lactose-Free Protein Powders